 Back in 2010, I had my first encounter with Odin, while working on module one of Freya Aswynn’s rune correspondence course.
 It wasn’t long after that my life fell apart and I never progressed in my rune studies at the time, nor did I continue working with Odin.

 Odin left me to my own devices when I failed to pick up the phone and waited until I was ripe and ready.
 This coincided with studies in Norse Shamanism that I started a couple of weeks ago.
 As part of the program, we have to journey and the first deity to show up was Odin.
-And you’ll never guess what the first spirit animal was!
+And you’ll never guess what the first animal spirit guide was!
 Wolf!
 Of course.